AryanChaubal/Complete-CPU---vhdl/README.md

 - Branch and jump execution

 Use your favorite VHDL simulation environment (ModelSim, Quartus, GHDL, etc.) to test and visualize CPU execution.

----

-## 🧠 Sample Programs

-This CPU supports simple assembly routines like: